zrebec/quantify/README.md

-# Product Analysis Tool
+# Analysis and Comparsion Tool

-A web application for comparing and analyzing product resuts data.
+A web application for comparing and analyzing entities resuts data.

 ## Overview

 This tool allows users to:
-- View a list of products with their specifications
+- View a list of entities with their specifications
-- Compare multiple products based on their measurements results
+- Compare multiple entities based on their measurements results
-- Analyze detailed product performance across different testing levels
+- Analyze detailed entity performance across different testing levels

 ## Tech Stack